leandevops/aws-vpc-tf/README.md

 - `name` - name to be used on all the resources created by the module
 - `vpc_cidr` - the CIDR block for the VPC
-- `environment` - name of our environment, i.e. development.
 - `public_subnets` - list of public subnet cidrs
 - `private_subnets` - list of private subnet cidrs
 - `enable_dns_hostnames` - should be true if you want to use private DNS within the VPC